SDPM-lab/Codeigniter4-Roadrunner/README.md

 Codeigniter4-RoadRunner provides the synchroniztion of the Request and Response object between Roadrunner-Worker and Codeigniter4.
 Since Codeigniter4 doesn't implement  [PSR-7 standard](https://codeigniter.tw/user_guide/intro/psr.html) completely, you need to use this library to allow your Codeigniter4 project to run using RoadRunner Server.

-> This library is currently under development, and its functions are not yet stable.
-Do not use it in production environment.

 [正體中文說明書](https://github.com/SDPM-lab/Codeigniter4-Roadrunner/blob/dev/README_zh-TW.md)

 ## Install